frereit/haste-world-gen/README.md

 Note: The following plots apply to the latest released generator.
 For analysis of the demo and experimental generator, see [this commit](https://github.com/frereit/haste-world-gen/blob/84093923d5fad3641e5ec86307d1c916ada0c78b/README.md#analysis).

-In this analysis, the first one million seeds of every shard were analysed and the best routes were counted.
+In this analysis, the first one hundred million seeds of every shard were analyzed and the best routes were counted.
 The first forced level of each shard is not counted.

 ![Shard 1](media/shard1.png)
 ![Shard 2](media/shard2.png)